 The University is obligated to report to the Internal Revenue Service (IRS) on Form 1099 all U.S. Citizens and Resident Aliens receiving cumulative remuneration greater than the annual threshold amount of $600.

 The University will report to the Internal Revenue Service (IRS) on Form 1042S all Non Resident Aliens receiving remuneration and/or out-of-pocket reimbursement greater than $100 in any one calendar year.

-The Greenphire ClinCard is the University’s preferred method of paying human subjects.
+The Greenphire ClinCard (virtual or card) is the University’s preferred method of paying human subjects.
 Payments to human subjects of over $100 per occurrence MUST either be processed via a Greenphire ClinCard (U.S. Citizen or Resident Alien only) or through the Penn Marketplace using a Non-PO Payment Request.